lunchtabledevelopment/lunchtableextensiondevelopment/README.md

-<h1>What Do we Mean “Not Open Source” </h2>
+<h2>What Do we Mean “Not Open Source” </h2>
 Well as a company Lunchtable has not decided to make our project open source for our own reasons.
 So the things you may be able to do with extensions may be limited to what we make available, But were looking to add more things later and in the future for the lunchtable project.

-<h1>Verified Extensions</h2>
+<h2>Verified Extensions</h2>
-Verified Extensions are extensions that have been evaluated and tested by Lunchtable developers to be determined safe to use if your worried about extensions stealing information, we look through things like security flaws to bugs to make sure it won’t affect the user experience.
+**Verified Extensions** are extensions that have been evaluated and tested by Lunchtable developers to be determined safe to use if your worried about extensions stealing information, we look through things like security flaws to bugs to make sure it won’t affect the user experience.
 To apply to make your extensions verified

 <h2>Risky and Warned Extensions</h2>
 At lunchtable we take the experience of our users very seriously, So if we evaluate an extension as Risky and Buggy we make claim it ask a ‘Risky’ Extension.
 This means that whenever people look at your extension they may get warned that this may bring a security flaw to there experience.
 If issues are not resolved or reported in progress 30 days after a warning is issued you're extension may be ‘pulled’ and users will not be able to download the extension until deemed safe again.